Vaption/LunarClientTools/README.md

 I made LunarClientTools without *any* coding knowledge, based on my findings on how batchfiles work,on Google or with the help of AI.
 You're allowed to contribute to this project as long as you provide a valid description while submitting your pull request.
 Please make sure you are requesting to pull a feature/bugfix branch.

   ## 📝 License
-LunarClient Tools is licensed under the <a href="https://github.com/Vaption/LunarClientTools/blob/main/LICENSE">MIT license</a>.
+LunarClientTools is licensed under the <a href="https://github.com/Vaption/LunarClientTools/blob/main/LICENSE">MIT license</a>.